DonsWayo/terraform-provider-terraprobe/README.md

 # TerraProbe - Infrastructure Testing Terraform Provider

 TerraProbe is a Terraform provider that facilitates infrastructure testing directly through Terraform.
-It allows you to define and run automated tests for HTTP endpoints, TCP connections, and more, integrating testing directly into your Terraform workflow.
+It allows you to define and run automated tests for HTTP endpoints, TCP connections, DNS resolution, and more, integrating testing directly into your Terraform workflow.

 ## Features

 - **HTTP Testing**: Test HTTP/HTTPS endpoints for status codes, response body content, and more
 - **TCP Testing**: Test TCP connections to specified hosts and ports
+- **DNS Testing**: Test DNS resolution for various record types (A, AAAA, CNAME, MX, TXT, NS)
 - **Test Suites**: Group tests together and get aggregated results
 - **Terraform Integration**: Seamlessly integrates with your existing Terraform workflows